mdarora/BookStore_project/README.txt

 	- Added methods inside code one by one instead of just replacing whole file at once 0128
 	-Now we are talking, successfully created new category;
+0138
+	-Added Api call method for deleting the category in category controller